 - In Transformers Prime, it is hinted that Breakdown is (or was) this to the Decepticon Mooks under his command

 - Believe it or not, Megatron is actually this in quite a few versions, albeit a gruff aloof one.
+Like in the below quote. note

 - Zachary Foxx of Adventures of the Galaxy Rangers lives this trope.
 Fanon speculates that his intense devotion to the team is what has kept him sane after his wife met a Fate Worse Than Death and his entire left side was replaced with cyberware.